House lawmakers pitch proposals to address pig butchering scams

 Besides protecting political VIPs, the Secret Service also investigates crimes related to currency and financial payments.
 These investigations were its sole focus when it was founded in 1865.

-Noyes said that the Secret Service often hears from financial institution employees that "they feel they cannot stop a transaction, even though they reasonably believe there's fraud involved."
-So, he said, addressing those concerns by ensuring banks understand they can stop such transactions would also be impactful.
+Noyes said the Secret Service often hears from financial institution employees that "they feel they cannot stop a transaction, even though they reasonably believe there's fraud involved."
+So, he said, addressing those concerns by ensuring banks understand they can stop such transactions would also help.

 Secret Service investigations of digital assets crime

-Financial institutions play a "significant role" in protecting consumers from financial crimes, according to Dan Meuser (R-Penn.), a member of the House subcommittee.
+Financial institutions play a "significant role" in protecting consumers from financial crimes, according to Rep. Dan Meuser, R-Pa., a member of the House subcommittee.
 He said there has been "significant investment" by the private sector to protect their customers and prevent fraud.
 He asked the witnesses whether they agreed.

 There is "no question" that financial institutions in the U.S. had, at large, stepped up in recent years to identify and stop fraud, according to Scott Rembrandt, deputy assistant secretary for strategic policy in the Office of Terrorist Finance & Financial Crimes at the U.S. Treasury.

-"But," he Rembrandt, "it is a different story in many jurisdictions around the world that may lack the same legal frameworks."
+"But," Rembrandt said, "it is a different story in many jurisdictions around the world that may lack the same legal frameworks."

-Even within the U.S., non-bank financial services companies play a "significant" role in illicit activity, according to Scott Fitzgerald, (R-Wisc.) a member of the House Committee on Financial Services.
+Even within the U.S., non-bank financial services companies play a significant role in illicit activity, according to Rep. Scott Fitzgerald, R-Wis., a member of the House Committee on Financial Services.

 In January, Fitzgerald introduced a bill designed to address this and "clarify the U.S. Secret Service's investigative authority over crimes related to illicit digital asset transactions," according to a press release from Fitzgerald's office.